 The Pension Regulations state that where members transfer between Fire Authority Schemes within England, no transfer of accrued pension benefits will take place.
 However, where members transfer to/from the Fire Authority Scheme to/from another Fire Authority in Scotland, Wales or Northern Ireland or to/from a non Fire Authority organisation, they can opt to transfer their accrued benefits.
-As at 31 March 2014, one transfer into the Fire Authority Scheme had been settled but the money had not been received.
+As at 31 March 2015, 2 transfers into the Fire Authority Scheme had been requested but the money had not been received.
 This income has been accrued for.

-Values can take a considerable amount of time to determine and amounts can vary depending upon the date of settlement, therefore transfers values are not accrued for unless they have been settled.
-As at 31 March 2014, there were no transfers under negotiation awaiting settlement.
+Values can take some time to determine and amounts can vary depending upon the date of settlement, therefore the accrual values are based on estimates provide by the Authority's firefighter pensions administrators.

-Pension Top-Up Grant Payable
+Pension Top-Up Grant Payable/Receivable

-The amount required to be paid to Communities and Local Government in order to balance the Pension Fund to nil has been calculated and accrued for.
+The amount required to be paid to the Department for Communities and Local Government in order to balance the Pension Fund to nil has been calculated and accrued for.